toolleeo/cli-apps/README.md

 #### [ag](https://github.com/ggreer/the_silver_searcher)

 (The silver searcher) is a text search utility targeted to source code; it skips versioning systems data directories; it is inspired by `ack`, but faster.

+References
+* [How to supercharge string search through a directory hierarchy on a Linux/Unix](https://www.cyberciti.biz/open-source/command-line-hacks/ag-supercharge-string-search-through-directory-hierarchy/) (rev. 2017-12-04) - Usually, I use the grep command for code searching on my box.
+Recently, I come across another cool tool called ag.
+It is an attempt to make something better than ack, which itself is better than grep command.
+Let us see how to install and use the ag tool on Unix-like operating systems.

+The ag command can recursively search for PATTERN in PATH.
+Like grep or ack, but faster.

 #### [paragrep](http://software.clapper.org/paragrep/)